 Bruce Petty, the final speaker, got emotional while talking about "Tommy," who was "a good brother."

-"I miss my brother every day," Bruce said before immediately sobbing, bending over to brace himself with hands on knees, before standing up and continuing, "I wish we were together every day, sipping another beer, listening to music."
+"I miss my brother every day," Bruce said before immediately sobbing, bending over to brace himself with hands on knees.
+Standing up, he continued, "I wish we were together every day, sipping another beer, listening to music."

 He reminisced about family reunions at which their children and grandchildren were all together.
 And he talked about Tom's legacy.